kayc0des/twi_translation/README.md

 ## Project Structure
 The project is structured as follows:

 - Data Preparation: The data used for this task comes from Zenodo and contains over 20,000 English words and their corresponding translations in Twi.
-For this project, a subset of 5,000 data points was used.
-This subset was tokenized and prepared for model training.

 - Model Fine-Tuning: MarianMTModel was selected as the base model due to its efficiency in multilingual translation tasks.
 The pretrained model was fine-tuned on the English-Twi dataset to specialize in translating between these two languages.